abdi7d/Multi-agent-Research-Report/README.md

 **Interface**

-- Gradio UI: a simple web form to submit topic, options (depth, number of sources), and buttons to run the pipeline and download results.
+- **Gradio UI**: a simple web form to submit topic, options (depth, number of sources), and buttons to run the pipeline and download results.

 **LLM**